-The first night of this trek is spent in a lodge in Santa Maria with a double or Matrimonial room.
+The first night of this trek is spent in a lodge in Santa Maria with a double or triple room.

 The last night of this trek is spent in a hostel in Aguas Calientes with a double or triple room, private bathroom, hot shower, wifi, breakfast, and luggage storage while you visit Machu Picchu.

 Our chef prepares the best dishes in the middle of the mountain.
 Our passengers love our food!
-We respect all diets (Vegetarian, vegan, or special menus are available at no extra cost), so let us know if you have any particular restrictions on your reservation form and remind your guide during the briefing.
+We respect all diets (vegetarian, vegan, or special menus are available at no extra cost), so let us know if you have any particular allergies or restrictions on your reservation form and remind your guide during the briefing.
 You’ll enjoy breakfast, lunch, and dinner, in addition to hot drinks and snacks.

 One cloth snack bag per person

-To avoid the usage of plastic bags that contaminate our environment, we will give you a cloth bag for your snacks.
+To avoid the usage of plastic bags that contaminate our environment, we'll give you a cloth bag for your snacks.

-Day 4: From Aguas Calientes to Machu Picchu
+One-Way Consettur Bus Ticket from Aguas Calientes to Machu Picchu (Day 4)